 Of course this will be supplemented by what nature provides.

-My new .5 micron water filter is doing a great job removing rust.
+My new .5 micron water filter ($8 every 3 months) is doing a great job removing rust.
 I am thinking of attaching a home built, solar powered, UV filter, but .5 micron is actually smaller than most bacteria.
 Also another small water line and a solar pump would be nice.

 The 100 foot well provides ice cold water, which I use to keep a few items fresh.